Where To Learn Chinese? Here’s Our Top Choices

 Today I am an HSK examiner myself and speak Mandarin pretty much all day at work.
 It took me almost five years to get there and when I see our students reach a similar level after a year of full time study at LTL, I am quite proud about what we have achieved here.

-Where to Learn Chinese – FAQ’s
+Best place to Learn Chinese – FAQ’s

 Although you can learn Chinese just about anywhere, it’s always best to be in the country of the language you are speaking to make quicker progress.
 Immersive experiences make all the difference with language learning.